Last Updated on March 9, 2025

 48 miles (77 km) / 1½ hours

-Spend the morning wandering about Galway and mid-day head off to Clifden, the Connemara region’s capital.
+Spend the morning wandering about Galway, and in the midday, head off to Clifden, the Connemara region’s capital.

-Clifden is a small city snuggled between the Atlantic and the Connemara Mountains, with relatively few things to do and see.
+Clifden is a small city snuggled between the Atlantic and the Connemara Mountains, with few things to do and see.
 Many travelers, however, use it as a base for exploring Connemara.
-For me, it was the perfect place to overnight before continuing my journey along Ireland’s west coast.
+It was the perfect place to overnight before continuing my journey along Ireland’s west coast.

-One historical place is a mile outside of the city.
-There you’ll see the spot where British aviators John Alcock and Arthur Brown ended their non-stop flight from Newfoundland, Canada, in June 1919.
-It was the first non-stop trans-Atlantic flight ever made.
+One historical place is a mile outside the city.
+There, you’ll see the spot where British aviators John Alcock and Arthur Brown ended their nonstop flight from Newfoundland, Canada, in June 1919.
+It was the first nonstop trans-Atlantic flight ever made.

-They had been using the Marconi radio station near Clifden for navigation and crash-landed in the adjacent bog.
+They had been using the Marconi radio station near Clifden for navigation when they crashed landed in the adjacent bog.
 They survived and were knighted by King George V.

 Day 7: Clifden to Kylemore Abbey and Westport